"There are only two types of companies: those that have been hacked, and those that will be"

 With malicious cyber-attacks on the rise, now is the time to empower your customers with security solutions that will minimize risk and maximize security, by providing data and threat protection, identity assurance and endpoint protection management.

 It takes more than antivirus software to safeguard a business' computing resources and data.
-Taking steps to secure your computer not only helps you keep your data safe, it demonstrates your commitment to protecting the business' network and all data created, stored, and shared over the network by the entire company.
+Taking steps to secure your computer not only helps you keep your data safe, but it also demonstrates your commitment to protecting the business' network and all data created, stored, and shared over the network by the entire company.
 We examine fundamental ways to help protect the integrity of your customers' priceless.

 Keeping your computer secure takes vastly less time than recovering from a security problem.
 If your computer is compromised, you will likely lose access to it for at least a few hours, possibly days.
 You may also lose any new data since your computer was last backed up.